sdncoder/sdncoder/README.md

-### building Ansible playbooks using Jinga2 templating 👋
+### Ansible playbooks, Jinga2 templating 👋

-#### Ansible playbooks are machine-parseable YAML.
-Jinga2 is a templating engine that allows conditionals and loops to build a playbook. ####
+Ansible playbooks are machine-parseable YAML.
+Jinga2 is a templating engine that allows conditionals and loops to build a playbook.

 <!--
 **sdncoder/sdncoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.